 All the groceries you need will be available at a huge discount and you can’t miss this.
 Unless you’ve already done your grocery shopping for the week/month.

 But beware, these discounts also fool you into spending more than you want to.
 For instance – if your bill is more than Rs 4000, you get Rs 400 off.
 While this is a great discount, if you entered the shop with the goal of spending Rs 2000 and end up falling for the amazing offer, you’ve just spent an additional 1600 and crashed your budget.

 You will also learn to care for plants and the nature around you.

 Have you heard of loyalty programs?
 Basically loyalty programs mean each time you buy something from the store, you earn some points which you can redeem once you reach a certain amount of points.

 These points can be redeemed as cash or a product or service at a discount or even for free.
-Loyalty programs are created to cause customers to get excited to purchase as they get rewards and they spend more.
+Loyalty programs are created to cause customers to get excited to purchase as they get rewards and spend more.

 Choose a store that offers loyalty programs but ensure you don’t fall for excessive buying caused due to these programs.

 You will without a doubt end up overspending and crashing your budget hard.
 Go when you’re in a happy mood and buy items you need.

 Not literally speaking!
 Near the checkout counter, you will find things like chocolates, magazines, water, ice-creams, make-up, notebooks, and a lot of high price items.

 These are kept strategically near the counter for a reason.
-This is the last trick the stores use to create an urge to buy items of high prices.
+This is the last trick the stores use to create an urge to buy items at high prices.

 Most often you will find chocolates near the counter cause who doesn’t like chocolates!